lingtalfi/Tiphaine/notation.tiphaine.eng.md

-Notation for variable of mixed types.
+Notation for variables of mixed types.

 Tiphaine is a french first name and the french pronunciation for tiffn, which is the acronym for: